 Can I open a joint NRE account?

-Yes, with another eligible NRI, PIO, or OCI holder.
+Yes, with another eligible NRI, OCI or resident Indian relative.

 What happens if I return to India permanently?